 Old Testament (OT)

-OT 5000 Intro to the Old Testament - 4 Hours
+OT 5000 Introduction to the Old Testament - 4 Hours

 An introduction to the literature of the Old Testament, the history of Israel, critical issues of Old Testament formation, method in Old Testament study, and the theology of the Old Testament.
 This course meets the OT General Comprehensive requirement for MA students and the English Bible competency requirement for MDiv students, who must meet the SBCT requirement.
 Not for credit in the MA/NT or MA/OT programs.
 Elective credit in MDiv program.
 Auditors are not permitted in General Comp courses unless they have taken previous undergraduate course work in the subject or are not intending to complete the MA program.
 Offered fall.